-Great news if you are looking to drive more business value from your BI efforts.
+Great news if you are looking to drive more business value from your Business Intelligence (BI) efforts.
 Transforming your current BI tools, investment, dashboards, and processes into an engine that drives business growth and increased value is relatively simple.
 The key is to follow a three-step process that has proven effective over and over.

 Following these three steps will give you the critical pieces that are likely missing in your BI project right now.